kokkos/kokkos-tutorials/README.md

 # Building the Tutorials

-All the tutorial folders can be built using either the `Makefile` or the CMake `CMakeLists.txt` file in each folder.
+All the tutorial folders can be built using CMake.

 ## CMake